Email Marketing for Coffee Shops (1)

 Try:

-“Yep—it’s back.
+“Yep, it’s back.
 The maple cold brew that tastes like Sunday mornings.”

 Use real words.
 Use warmth.
 It works.

-2. Leverage Names, Segments, and Smart Timing
+2. Use Names, Segments, and Smart Timing

 If your tools allow, personalize beyond the first name.
 Segment your list so that longtime regulars receive different content than first-time customers or those who are online-only.